 The state of Maryland also has a three-year statute of limitations for wrongful death claims.
 Thus, families who lose loved ones to police misconduct must begin the process of fighting for compensation before that three-year deadline passes.

 Do you need some help filing a lawsuit against the City of Baltimore before your statute of limitations expires?
-Then please contact the team at William G. Kolodner P.A., as soon as possible.
+Then please contact the team at William G. Kolodner Personal Injury Lawyers, as soon as possible.